jamesvidler/dotnet-challenge/README.md

 1. Must support an API call to **Add a Comment**
 2. Must support an API call to **List all Comments** (Top candidates will implement pagination parameters)
 3. For sake of brevity, added **Comments** can be stored in-memory (Top candidates will store these in a Database, Table Storage, or other persistent data storage)
-4. API must be fully documented, you can use a README.MD file (Top candidates will demonstrate usage of documentation tools such as Swagger/Swashbuckle)
+4. API must be fully documented, you can use a README.MD file (Top candidates will also demonstrate usage of documentation tools such as Swagger/Swashbuckle)
 5. Data model for **Comments** is entirely up to you (Comments are submitted anonymously, so you don't need to handle any logins or authentication)
 6. Include a list of *Todos* on your README.MD file that details what else you might add to this more scalable.
 Think what will happen if this is used in a scenario where you get *millions* of requests.